ankushchimnani/DSA-Must-Do-Questions/N-Queens/N-Queens Editorial.md

 ### Short Explanation

 * The idea is to place queens one by one in different columns, starting from the leftmost column.
 When we place a queen in a column, we check for attack chances with already placed queens.
-In the current column, if we find a row for which there is no ataack chance, we mark this row and column as part of the solution.
+In the current column, if we find a row for which there is no attack chance, we mark this row and column as part of the solution.
 If we do not find such a row due to attacks then we backtrack and return false.

 ### Detailed Explanation